Jashn-e-Rekhta back in Delhi with its seventh edition CanIndia News

-Last held in December 2019, the Jashn-e-Rekhta festival is returning on-ground after a pandemic break of three years.
+New Delhi, Nov 23 (IANSlife) Last held in December 2019, the Jashn-e-Rekhta festival is returning on-ground after a pandemic break of three year.

 To be held from December 2 to 4, at the Major Dhyan Chand National Stadium, the festival will be spread across three days, four stages, 60 events, and 150 artistes